-Dataplex auto data quality (AutoDQ) lets BigQuery users to define and measure data quality.
-You can get started by using the rule recommendations powered by Dataplex data profiling, or by building new rules in the Google Cloud console.
-Dataplex provides integrated monitoring, troubleshooting, and Cloud Logging alerting.
+You can get started by using Dataplex data profiling rule recommendations, or by building custom rules in the Google Cloud console.
+Dataplex provides monitoring, troubleshooting, and Cloud Logging alerting that's integrated with Dataplex auto data quality.

-For measuring the quality of a table through AutoDQ, you need to create a
+metadata.
+To measure the quality of a table using auto data quality, you create

-Creating and using a data quality scan can be broken down into four parts:
+Creating and using a data quality scan consists of the following steps:

 - Rule definition